ibbles/LearningUnreal/Procedural Content Generation PCG.md

 Nodes can be temporarily disabled, i.e. toggle evaluation, by hitting E on the keyboard.
 This is useful on Spawner nodes for hiding the thing they spawn, making it easier to see what is going on when working with points earlier in the network.

-# PCG Graph Parameters

-Our PCG Graph can expose parameter to users of the graph [(2)](https://youtu.be/TbNZ4GKaTow?t=743).
-For example, a PCG Graph may contain a Transform Points node that randomly scales the points and the minimum and maximum scale can be parameters.
-Parameters are added in the Graph Parameter panel [(2)](https://youtu.be/TbNZ4GKaTow?t=751).
-Drag a parameter to an input pin on a graph node to pass the parameter's value into the node.
-For example, into the Scale Min and Scale Max input pins of a Transform Points node.

-The parameters can be set in the [[Details Panel]] when selecting a PCG Component instance in the [[Level Viewport]], under PCG > Instance > Parameter Overrides.

-The parameters can also be set in a PCG Graph Instance [(2)](https://youtu.be/TbNZ4GKaTow?t=773).
-Content Browser > PCG Graph > right-click > Create PCG Graph Instance.
-The PCG Graph Instance is edited like a data-only Blueprint, meaning the asset editor is basically just a [[Details Panel]] where the Parameter Overrides are available.
-We we can create a bunch of variants of our main PCG Graph for different purposes.
-For example Small Rocks with small Scale Min and Scale Max, and Large Rocks with large Scale Min and Scale Max.

 ## Keyboard shortcuts